jasonjgeiger/theplan/career/iteration-5.md

 - Define & Refine & Reflect
 - Establish process whereever possible

+## Lead more
+- Prioritize the storytelling
+- Compromise if needed, but always drive towards the goal
+- Encourage others to embody design
+- Encourage and praise the small wins (as much as the big ones)

 ## Connect more
 - Maximize the collections built throught the Imperative program
 - More opportunities for critiques of my work
 - Be part of the design community not just an observer

-## Lead more
-- Encourage others to embody design
-- Small wins

 # GOALS - Top 5
 1. Leading and aligned